OpenEvalProject/evals/manuscripts/elife-08918/v2/manuscript.md

 A crucial quantity is the functional relationship between the fraction of males produced by the queen, p, and the fraction of non-reproductive workers, z, that are present in a colony.
 The parameter z can vary between 0 and 1.
 If z = 0, then there are no non-reproductive workers in the colony.
 If z = 1, then all workers in the colony are non-reproductive.
 We denote by pz the fraction of males that come from the queen if the fraction of non-reproductive workers is z.
 The quantity p0 denotes the fraction of males that come from the queen if there are no non-reproductive workers in the colony.
 We expect p0 to be less than 1.
 The quantity p1 denotes the fraction of males that come from the queen if all workers are non-reproductive.
 Clearly, p1 = 1.

-It is natural to assume that
+It is natural to assume that pz is an increasing function of z, but various functional forms are possible.
+Perhaps the simplest possibility is that pz is a linearly increasing function of z.
+Intuitively, this means that the fraction, 1 − pz, of male eggs that originate from workers is simply proportional to the fraction, 1 − z, of workers that are reproducing.
+But there are nonlinear intracolony effects that modulate worker production of male eggs.
+For example, the queen might efficiently suppress worker reproduction via aggression or removal of worker-laid eggs (Free and Butler, 1959; Michener, 1974; Oster and Wilson, 1978; Fletcher and Ross, 1985), if only a small number of workers attempt to reproduce.
+If too many workers reproduce, then the queen could be overwhelmed, and her effect on removing worker-laid eggs is diminished.
+In this equally plausible scenario, the fraction, pz, of male eggs that originate from the queen would be expected to increase sublinearly with the fraction, z, of workers that are sterile.
+Several sample forms of the function pz are shown in Figure 2A.

 ![Figure 2.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig2-v2.jpg)

-**Figure 2.:** (A) The function p denotes the fraction of male offspring that come from the queen if a fraction, zz, of the workers are non-reproductive.
-Therefore, 1 − p is the fraction of male offspring that come from the workers.
-Clearly, zp should be an increasing function.
+**Figure 2.:** (A) The function pz denotes the fraction of male offspring that come from the queen if a fraction, z, of the workers are non-reproductive.
+Therefore, 1 − pz is the fraction of male offspring that come from the workers.
+Clearly, pz should be an increasing function.
 More workers that are sterile means a larger fraction of males that come from the queen.
-If all workers are non-reproductive, then all males come from the queen, zp1 = 1.
-(B) The function r denotes the reproductive rate (or efficiency) of the colony if a fraction, zz, of the workers are non-reproductive.
+If all workers are non-reproductive, then all males come from the queen, p1 = 1.
+(B) The function rz denotes the reproductive rate (or efficiency) of the colony if a fraction, z, of the workers are non-reproductive.
 Without loss of generality, we normalize such that r0 = 1.
-If worker sterility has an advantage, then it should increase colony efficiency for some values of z, but the function r need not be monotonically increasing.
-It is possible that maximum colony efficiency is obtained for an intermediate value of zz.
-Several possibilities for the colony efficiency function, r, are shown.zDOI: http://dx.doi.org/10.7554/eLife.08918.004
+If worker sterility has an advantage, then it should increase colony efficiency for some values of z, but the function rz need not be monotonically increasing.
+It is possible that maximum colony efficiency is obtained for an intermediate value of z.
+Several possibilities for the colony efficiency function, rz, are shown.

 The mutant allele can be favored by natural selection if non-reproductive workers provide a benefit to the colony, which is of course a natural assumption for the evolution of worker altruism.
 Division of labor has the potential to improve efficiency (Cole, 1986; Naeger et al., 2013).
 Another key component in our analysis is the functional relationship between the rate, r, at which the colony produces reproductive units (virgin queens and males) and the fraction of sterile workers, z.
 We use the notation rz to describe the reproductive rate of a colony where a fraction, z, of workers are non-reproductive.
 The quantity r0 denotes the reproductive rate of the colony if none of the workers are non-reproductive.
 Non-reproductive workers have a chance to be favored by natural selection if rz > r0 for some z.
 But the function rz need not be monotonically increasing.
 It is possible that there is an optimum fraction of non-reproductive workers, which maximizes the overall reproductive rate of the colony.
 We will study various functional forms of rz.
 Several sample forms of the function rz are shown in Figure 2B.